 Cycling along the dirt roads of Cambodia and discovering so many ancient and beautiful temples was almost surreal.

 For the next stage of our tour, we travelled by boat rather than bike.
 (The bikes went by road to Battambang.)
 We crossed the Tonle Sap and the Sangkae River to Battambang.
 The Tonle Sap is the largest lake in South-East Asia and many communities live along its shores, surviving as they have for generations by fishing and growing vegetables.
 We floated along the waterways for most of a day, observing a different way of life.

 We stopped at one general store, a wooden building on stilts, and by “general” I mean it sold everything!
 Most remarkable though were the crocodiles kept in water cages at the back of the store.
 They were being farmed and would eventually be killed for meat and skins.
 We were told that there were no crocodiles in the Tonle Sap itself.
 I am not convinced.
 Those cages looked a bit rickety!

-Cambodia by bike: Battambang and Kampong province
+Cycling in Cambodia: Battambang and Kampong province

 We were back in the saddle again the following day to explore the area around Battambang.
 We visited more temples, most notably that of Wat Ek Phnom.
 Built in the eleventh century, the ancient temple is now in mainly ruins.
 The modern temple has been built close by.

 Another memorable and rather different experience from this section of our bike trip in Cambodia was the ride on the bamboo train!
 This was quite touristy, but fun.
 The “train” was a flatbed trailer powered by a lawn mower engine (or similar).
 The driver seemed to operate the vehicle with a rudder like gadget along the single track line.
 There were no seats or safety belts.
 We just sat on cushions on the open trailer as it bowled along the track.